MechSatsujin/gnarch/README.md

 # What's in this repository?
 All packages for a custom arch system, still developing and learning!
-They are usually based on other packages with customized branding
+They are usually based on other packages, with customized branding